-- Help you set up a plan that is tailored just for you.
+- Help you set up a plan tailored just for you.

 - Listen carefully and offer tips and strategies that suit you.

-- Help to motivate you by listening carefully to your reasons for stopping smoking.
+- Help motivate you by listening carefully to your reasons for stopping smoking.

 - Discuss how you might’ve tried to quit in the past.
-Quitline counsellors can help you to draw on your experience to make a plan to quit.
+Quitline counsellors can help you draw on your experience to make a plan to quit.

-- Post you a quit pack or a stop smoking brochure.
+- Post you a resource pack or a stop smoking brochure.

 Common questions about Quitline

 - Who will be on the other end of the line?
 Our Quitline counsellors are qualified counsellors who have years of experience.
-Quitline counsellors understand that quitting is a complex process and that most people will have several goes at quitting before they quit for good.
+Quitline counsellors understand quitting is a complex process and that most people will have several goes at quitting before they quit for good.
 Quitline counsellors are trained to listen carefully.

-- How long can I talk to them for?
-Many people call Quitline with a quick query, but a typical first call to Quitline takes around 10–20 minutes.
+- How long can I talk to them?
+Many people call Quitline with a quick query, but a typical first call takes around 10–20 minutes.

 - Can I speak to the same Quitline counsellor again?
 Unfortunately due to Quitline counsellors’ working shifts it is difficult for us to allocate you a particular Quitline counsellor.
 Talking to different Quitline counsellors means getting a range of different tips.

 - Does it cost anything to call?
 The cost of a local call (normal charges apply from a mobile phone).
-But you can also ask us to call you.
+But you can also ask us to call you, for free.
 Request a Quitline callback.

 - How well does Quitline work?
 Quitline is regularly reviewed for effectiveness.
 Studies show that Quitline greatly increases your chance of stopping smoking and that most callers find Quitline really helpful.

 Give us a call

 - Call us on 13 7848 or request a Quitline callback.
 You can leave a message outside operating hours and we'll call you back when Quitline opens.

 - If you are deaf or have a hearing or speech impairment, you can call the National Relay Service to access the Quitline.